 - Add a size chart with shoulder, chest, and height measurements if you sell T-shirts.

-- If you sell furniture, include a size chart with measurements for length, height, and depth.
+- Include a size chart with length, height, and depth measurements if you sell furniture.

 - Include a size chart with height and width measurements if you sell stickers.

-If you think your website design and user experience can impact your sales more than your product page does, you’re wrong.
+You’re mistaken if you think your website design and user experience can impact your sales more than your product page.
 Your product page is the digital “display case” that provides the best light for your items, inspiring shoppers to press the “Add to Cart” button.
 Powerful product pages are visually appealing, well-structured, and descriptive.

 So, let’s see how you can achieve just that. 👇